Skip to content

 Summary on the use of factor investing for portfolio construction in practice

 In my article, I describe how factor investing portfolios can be built and managed using the cloud-based Analytical Platform application.
-It is not just about theory or how-to guides on scripting a factor model, but about the real-world application of factor investing in practice.
+It is not just about the theory or how-to guides on scripting a factor model, but about the real-world application of factor investing in practice.
 For more detailed information on how our approach technically works or what the limitations are, I would be happy to hear from you.

-Ing.
 Jiří Fuchs